tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The values of "key_share", "pre_shared_key", and "early_data", which MUST
   be as defined in this document.

-In addition, it MUST validate that the ticket_age is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).

 If any of these checks fail, the server MUST NOT respond with the extension and must discard all the remaining first flight data (thus falling back to 1-RTT).
 If the client attempts